How to apply from overseas (Entry Clearance)

-If you have been in the UK for more than six months holding a student visa and are returning to your home country and applying for a Tier 4 visa while there, as long as you are not in that country for more than six months, you do not need to take a TB test.
+If you have been in the UK for more than six months holding a student visa and are returning to your home country and applying for a student visa while there, as long as you are not in that country for more than six months, you do not need to take a TB test.

 Is there any Premium or Priority Service?

 Premium and priority applications are usually processed between 48 hours and 10 working days.

 To find out if such services are available in a country, please check the VFS global website and select the country, then click 'User Pay Services' on the top menu of the page.